 Boot from your installation disc.

 Setting up BIOS is the next step.
 You have to boot your installation disk.
 Your device boot via hard drive, so you have to configure the BIOS to set the priority order.
-In order to set BIOS, click the eithers i.e. F2, F10, F12, and Del/Delete.
+To set BIOS, click the either i.e. F2, F10, F12, and Del/Delete.
 In the BIOS setup section, change the boot priority list and add your bootable media to that list.
-If you ae using external drive i.e. USB flash drive, then make sure it is appropriately connected to your device.
+If you are using an external drive i.e. USB flash drive, then make sure it is appropriately connected to your device.
 Set all the changes and exit the setup.

 As attest run, use the Linux distribution to check the features.
 Linux comes with a copy that can be used to navigate through all the features the operating system comes along.
 Once checked, carry on with the installation mechanism and click install to continue.
 It only works for Linux, windows do not have any feature like this.